 Every attempt is made to meet the requirements of students requiring learning support within the school’s resourcing capacities.
 Withholding information of known special needs may have significant implications in the provision of ongoing support of the student so we ask that you provide as much information as possible.

 Hillbrook interviews aim to enable parents to make a confident and informed decision about their children’s high school education and are non-selective (e.g. do not influence the offering of a place).

 The maximum number of students in each year level is capped at 120.
+From 2019, Hillbrook is increasing it's cohort sizes to 150 students, with the addition of a new Year 7 class.
+We will grow to our new capacity of 900 students by 2014.
 Following the interview process, places are offered based upon date order of enrolment, with enrolled siblings of current or future-accepted Hillbrook students given preference.

 The offer process can take several months to complete as not all families who received an offer will accept the place.
 We gradually work our way through the list of those families who were interviewed as these places arise.

 Should your child be offered a place, it is necessary for both parents (where applicable) to sign and return the Enrolment Agreement and pay the initial Reservation Payment in order to accept the place.
 A second payment will be due early in the year before high school commences.
 Of these two payments the “fees in advance” component will be credited towards the first term’s tuition fee.
 Reservation fees are non-refundable should a family decide to cancel their child’s place.